lgvr123/musescore-alternatefingerings/README.md

 # Alternate Fingerings plugin for MuseScore 3.x
 Alternate Fingerings plugin for MuseScore 3.x is a tool to add and edit manually a keys combination for non-standard play positions.

+## New features in 1.2.0
+* Manage your library of presets, filter by note, by accident.
+Support "similarity" between accidentals (e.g. FLAT ~~ NATURAL + FLAT)
+* Your default instrument configuration and plugin options can be saved to disk
+* Remove the fingerings of the selected notes
+* Revamped User Interface

 ## Features
 * Support for the flute family of instruments (wind.flutes.flute).
+* Manage your library of presets, filter by note and accident
-* Full support for open, closed, half-opn holes.
+* Full support for open, closed, half-open holes, and more
-* Very configuranle
+* Very configurable and saved to disk
-* The fingering is stored at the *note* level as a *Fingering* text.
+* The fingering is written at the *note* level as a *Fingering* text.
+* Remove the fingerings of the selected notes

 ## Pre-requisistes
 * This plugin relies on Fiati font being installed, which can be downloaded here: https://github.com/eduardomourar/fiati/releases For windows 10 users: Make sure to install the font for "All Users" or MuseScore (and thus this plugin) won't have access to it.